 They can reel it as fast or slow as they want, and it won't snag the bottom if it's not being worked quickly.
 And for beginners, popping corks are an effective way to start fishing with lures.

 Choosing and Rigging a Popping Cork

 There are lots of choices out there.
 Corks come in lots of colors, sizes, and configurations.

-The leader is the section of line from the cork to the lure.
+The leader in the section of line from the cork to the lure.
 They recommend 18 to 24 inches of leader.
-Flourocarbon line works best for this leader material.
-The main advantages to flourocarbon is that it is almost invisible under water and it's tougher than monofilament.
+Fluorocarbon line works best for this leader material.
+The main advantage to fluorocarbon is that it is almost invisible underwater and it's tougher than monofilament.

 Corks come in all different shapes, and the ones that don't have the cupped top will still cause a surface commotion but you won't get that "pop".
 And if there is less drag you'll be able to work the lure more quickly.

 Using a cork doesn’t change the action of soft plastic but it slows it down a bit.
 The tie on top enhances the bait action as it allows it to dart and flutter.
 The tie at the bottom keeps the bait lower in the water column and doesn’t allow as much action.
 That being said, the best way to combine the sound attraction of corks and the action of soft plastic is to fish them unweighted.